 Clarity UI framework is definitely one of the best on the market, but its limitations and incomplete feature set may be a no-go for your circumstances.

 Angular 2 Material is an adaptation of Google Material Design Language for Angular 2 and above.
-It offers Material Design Components for Angular.
-Some of these components include Cards, Dialog, Lists, Grid, Side Nav, etc. It is closely integrated with Angular, offering APIs for its component with excellent documentation and demos.
+We offer Material Design Components for Angular.
+Some of these components include Cards, Dialog, Lists, Grid, Side Nav, etc. It is closely integrated with Angular, offering APIs for its components with excellent documentation and demos.
 If you are a fan of Material Design, this should be on top of your list.
 On its own, it lacks the ability to provide a powerful responsive design system.
 Therefore, it is common to pair it with Angular Flex-Layout.

-- A pretty good set of UI components, which will cover most of your tasks;
+- A pretty good set of UI components that will cover most of your tasks;

 - Good performance;

-- Customizable components give you ability to naturally integrate your own custom components;
+- Customizable components give you the ability to naturally integrate your own custom components;

 - CDK allowing you to add advanced behavior to your own custom components;